 The user was activated in the system by checking the city of residence.

 After checking the city of Vitória and the neighbourhood, users were allowed to share their ideas.
 The user had two ways to contribute: by sending a suggestion or supporting one or more opinions posted on the platform.

 When developing the task flow, we consider the login, the minimum number of characters (10) and the forwarding of the suggestion for approval before being published on the platform.

 The user can support a shared idea or suggestion, giving it more relevance.

 After requirements gathering, we’ve turned those requirements into sketches.

-Our goal was to create a friendly layout that would meet all the project’s prerequisites.
+We aimed to create a friendly layout that would meet all the project’s prerequisites.
 Therefore, in the draft stage, we discussed the platform's various functionalities before prototyping low-fidelity wireframes.

-Using call to action like “Contribute” and “Send your suggestion” clarifies the city dweller that his participation was meaningful.
+A call to action like “Contribute” and “Send your suggestion” clarifies to the city dweller that his participation was meaningful.
 On the home page, we defined the social and email login buttons and the menu and frequently asked questions since the topic was technical and issues could arise for users, a pain point identified in the project.